xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/xml.md

 |UnknownEntity           |unknown-entity                |

 The values of each option are tabulated below.
-In each case the value of the option for Variant is given first, followed by its equivalent for the optional left argument in brackets; e.g. **UnknownEntity (unknown-entity)**.
+In each case the value of the option for Variant is given first, followed by its equivalent for the optional left argument in brackets; for example, **UnknownEntity (unknown-entity)**.

 Note that the default value is shown first, and that the option names and values are case-sensitive.

-If options are specified using the optional left argument,  `X` specifies a set of option/value pairs, each of which is a character vector. `X` may be a 2-element vector, or a vector of 2-element character vectors.
-In the examples below, this method is illustrated by the equivalent expression written as a comment, following the recommended approach using the Variant operator `⍠`. i.e.
+If options are specified using the optional left argument,  `X` specifies a set of option/value pairs, each of which is a character vector. `X` can be a 2-element vector, or a vector of 2-element character vectors.
+In the examples below, this method is illustrated by the equivalent expression written as a comment, following the recommended approach using the Variant operator `⍠`:
 ```apl

       ]display (⎕XML⍠'Whitespace' 'Strip')eg